Cuffe Street: Winter Garden Palace

 The corner of Cuffe Street and St Stephen's Green was the site of the Winter Garden Palace for over 200 years.
 From early reports in 1866, it was referred to as the Winter Garden Gin Palace.
 During the 1880s, it was a meeting place of the Fenian group, the Invincibles.
 It was also one of the sites occupied by the Irish Volunteers and Irish Citizen Army during the events of the Easter Rising in 1916.
 The building was subject to the compulsory purchase order in 1966, for the planned road widening.
 It lay empty and derelict before it was finally demolished in 1975.
 Alongside the Winter Garden Palace, the residential and retail area bounded by Cuffe Street, Cuffe Lane and St Stephen's Green was bought up by developers MEPC plc and eventually demolished.

 Ardilaun Centre

-MEPC later developed an office complex on the site from 1979–81 that was initially rented by the government Department of Posts and Telegraphs for Telecom Éireann.
+MEPC later developed an office complex on the site from 1979 to 1981 that was initially rented by the government Department of Posts and Telegraphs for Telecom Éireann.
 The development was named the Ardilaun Centre for Arthur Guinness, 1st Baron Ardilaun.
 The building was designed by architects Costello, Murray and Beaumont and constructed by Sisk Group at a cost of £12.5 million.